Get insights.

 Open-ended questions are usually Quantitative and close-ended questions are usually Qualitative.
 As a survey creator, you should know when you want to choose open-ended questions and when to choose close-ended questions.

-If that is not the kind of feedback you are looking for, you should consider using a close-ended question like, “What do you think of the ambiance of the restaurant relative to our competitors? ” This question has the following options from which respondents can choose an answer.
+If that is not the feedback you want, use a close-ended version instead, such as "What do you think of the ambiance of the restaurant relative to our competitors?"
+This question gives respondents a fixed set of options to choose from.

 - Higher